7 Best Low Top Nike Basketball Shoes in 2024

 The Nike brand is the undisputed king of basketball shoes.
 In fact, more than 80% of the professional players playing in the NBA today are wearing Nike shoes, with legendary names like Lebron James, Kobe Bryant, Kyrie Irving, Paul George, and Kevin Durant, just to name a few, endorsing the brand.

 If you need a little help in choosing the right Nike low-top basketball shoes, you’re definitely in for a treat.
-We procured low-top basketball shoes from Nike and we took our sweet time in forming our overall thoughts about them.
-We tested them all, employing not just our expertise but also our equipment and tools inside our lab.
+We procured low-top basketball shoes from Nike and we took our sweet time in creating these in-depth reviews.
+We tested them all, employing not just our expertise but also our equipment and tools in our lab.
 We also chose the ones that totally impressed us and put them in different categories for your easy navigation.

 How we test basketball shoes